dmouscher/nomic/rules-3.md

 For his spectacular abuse of Tacos he is awarded the following:
 He is given 1 AtomicTaco, which is an item that has no effect on the game.

+## 406

+On Christmas Day everyone gets a random unit to be placed on any valid location they want.
+The unit is chosen randomly by nomitron using !roll.
+After this rule comes into effect it will become transient.